STUFF YOU MAY LIKE

 It is essential for all your organ functions and dehydration can limit your physical and mental ability, making you feel tired and fatigued.

-The Department of Health recommend you drink 1.2 litres of water per day; however, you can drink more if you do a lot of exercise.
+The Department of Health recommends you drink 1.2 liters of water per day; however, you can drink more if you do a lot of exercises.

 Also, it’s recommended that you should increase your water intake if you are pregnant.

 Grains such as brown rice is rich in manganese, which supports metabolism and helps the body break down carbohydrates.

 Manganese also helps in gluconeogenesis, a chemical process in the liver which produces glucose.
 Another one is oats, which is an excellent source of complex carbohydrates.